Amitriptyline use while Breastfeeding

 Milk levels of amitriptyline and its metabolites are low.
 Immediate side effects have not been reported and a limited amount of follow-up has found no adverse effects on infant growth and development.
 Amitriptyline use during breastfeeding would usually not be expected to cause any adverse effects in breastfed infants, especially if the infant is older than 2 months.
+A safety scoring system finds amitriptyline use to be possible with caution during breastfeeding.
+However, rare sedation has been reported in a neonate.
 Other agents with fewer active metabolites may be preferred when large doses are required or while nursing a newborn or preterm infant.

 Amitriptyline and nortriptyline were measured in breastmilk in a mother who was taking amitriptyline 75 mg daily.
 Her milk amitriptyline levels were 104 and 72 mcg/L and her nortriptyline levels were 75 and 63 mcg/L at 2 and 10 weeks, respectively, after starting treatment (time after dose not specified).
 After 19 weeks of therapy, an amitriptyline dose of 25 mg daily produced milk amitriptyline levels of 30 mcg/L; nortriptyline levels were not detectable (<30 mcg/L).
 The authors estimated that this infant would receive 1% of the maternal weight-adjusted dosage.